 If you’re an automotive enthusiast, you know that it’s a good idea to regularly wash your car.
-Keeping your car clean not only helps it shine and marginally improve fuel economy, but it also helps you extend the life of your car’s paint job.
+Keeping your car clean helps it shine, marginally improves fuel economy, and it also helps you extend the life of your car’s paint job.
 Things like bird droppings, bugs, tree sap, and road salt, if you live in an area that sees a decent amount of snow, can slowly degrade your car’s paint over time.
 Washing your car gets rid of these harmful contaminants.

 When it comes to keeping your car clean, we recommend washing it yourself.
-While going to an automated car wash is much easier and quicker, the massive brushes that put and scrub soap all over your vehicle rarely themselves get cleaned.
+While going to an automated car wash is much easier and quicker, the massive brushes that scrub soap all over your vehicle rarely get cleaned themselves.
 They’re also incredibly aggressive, which could result in your car getting scratches or hard-to-remove swirl marks.
 If you have the time, it’s always best to wash your car yourself.
-If you’re looking to do just that, you’ll want to grab one of these products, which are the best car soaps available in 2020.
+If you’re looking to do just that, you’ll want to grab one of these products, which are the best car soaps available in 2021.

 You’re probably going to recognize the Mothers name.
 The company has specialized in making products that clean, protect, and detail your car for decades.
 Mothers’ California Gold Car Wash may not produce as much suds as other products, but it’s still a great option to get the grime off your car.
 While California Gold Car Wash is strong enough to get your car clean, it won’t dull the paint or remove previously applied wax.
 This car soap is also pH balanced, which means you won’t have to deal with pesky water spots after washing your car.